 In a good year when there is an abundance of raspberries I always try to freeze some down.
 Usually there are only enough for our trifle on Christmas Day, as we love eating them fresh, or turning them into jam.
 Raspberry jam has to be my absolute favourite and I was going to make a small batch of fresh jam to use in this Raspberries Cream Giant Doughnut – however, my body had other ideas.

-Still I focus on the positives, those being: this Raspberries Cream Giant Doughnut is so easy to make, bake and decorate.
-On top of that, once the doughnut is assembled and sliced into – well, the flavour is outstanding.
-The sponge is lighter than light, the ‘fresh’ raspberry tartness works well with the sweetness of the jam and the hint of almond in the glacé icing, adds that extra level of flavour.
+Rather I focus on the positives, those being: this Raspberries Cream Giant Doughnut is so easy to make, bake and decorate.
+And on top of that, once the doughnut is assembled and sliced into – well, the flavour is outstanding.
+Resulting in a sponge that is lighter than light, the ‘fresh’ raspberry tartness works well with the sweetness of the jam and the hint of almond in the glacé icing, adds that extra level of flavour.

 200g/7oz Unsalted Butter – softened plus 1tbsp extra for grasing the doughnut moulds